ctwiebe23/kera/README.md

 # DESCRIPTION

-This program takes a collection of template files (.plate) and a collection of data files (.json or .yaml) and then uses the data to fill placeholder "keys" in the templates.
+This program takes a collection of template files (.plate) and a collection of data files (.json or .yaml) and then uses the data to fill placeholder "slots" in the templates.
 Each individual data file produces an output for each individual template file.

-To represent a simple key in a template file, surround it in double hashes:
+To represent a simple slot in a template file, surround it in double hashes:

 ```
 = ##title##